Set up SCIM2 for Label Studio

 Check this video tutorial to remove a user and group.

-Set up SCIM with Microsoft Entra ID (Azure AD)
+To set up SCIM provisioning specifically with Microsoft Entra ID (formerly Azure AD):

 Label Studio Enterprise supports SCIM provisioning with Microsoft Entra ID (formerly Azure AD).
 You can use the same Enterprise Application created for SAML SSO, or create a separate one for SCIM provisioning.
 Using the same application is simpler when you want both SSO and provisioning.